Skip to main content

 Cognitive Impairment

 Untreated OSA is associated with measurable deficits in attention, memory, and executive function.
-A meta-analysis by Bucks et al. (2013, Sleep) found that OSA patients performed significantly worse than controls on tests of sustained attention, visuospatial memory, and cognitive flexibility.
+A meta-review by Bucks et al. (2013, Respirology) found consistent deficits in attention and vigilance, delayed visual and verbal memory, and executive function.

 The primary driver is chronic intermittent hypoxia, which damages hippocampal neurons involved in memory consolidation.
 Sleep fragmentation further impairs the slow-wave sleep stages that are critical for memory formation.